 The grisly myths also mention how the jealous Hera made Lamia kill her own children.
 Thus over the passage of time, the Libyan queen became mad with grief, so much so that she even tore off her own eyes.
 Ultimately, the torturous path transformed her into a monster with an appetite for children and human blood.
 The mental affliction also contributed to a ghastly physical change, as Lamia became more bestial in appearance.

 In some stories, it was Zeus who gave her the ‘power’ (of shapeshifting and prophecy) to take revenge by devouring the children of others.
 And thus Lamia became a nocturnal demon-like monster who preyed on pregnant mothers and small children.
-Historically, she also became associated with the Empusae (or Lamiae) – the vampiric female entities who fed on the blood of young men.
+Historically, she also became associated with the Empusae (or Lamiae) – the vampiric females who fed on the blood of young men.

 Medusa (or Gorgo), one of the famous female monsters from ancient Greek mythology, was often depicted as a ghastly woman with venomous snakes in place of hair.
 Her dreadful stare was supposed to turn onlookers into stones.
 Interestingly, in mythical narratives, Medusa was actually one of the Gorgons – three sisters who were the daughters of primordial gods Phorcys and Ceto.